EU-Resonance/mqtt-s2-resource-manager-template/README.md

 `   [RM]   <-- S2/JSON -->   [MQTT Broker]  <-- S2/JSON-->  [CEM]`

-To establish the connection with a CEM, the current implementation looks for a CEM's _alive-message_ published to the connected mqtt-broker under the topic
+To establish the connection with a CEM, the current implementation looks for a CEM's _alive-message_ published to the connected MQTT broker under the topic
 `/resonance/cem/{cem_uuid}` :

 ```JSON